leudavid99-ops/sds320-project/README.md

 | MODIS (e.g. NDVI/EVI products) | NASA | NASA Earthdata | HDF/GeoTIFF | Candidate for temporal/change context |
 | *(Reference/label data — TBD)* | | | | e.g. forest inventory, dieback ground-truth, or a proxy such as NDVI anomaly |

-*TO-DO: confirm final data sources, access routes, date ranges, and licences once the study area and target variable are fixed.
+*TODO: confirm final data sources, access routes, date ranges, and licences once the study area and target variable are fixed.
 See the reference project [STDL PROJ-HETRES](https://tech.stdl.ch/PROJ-HETRES/) for comparable data choices.*

 ---
 ## Methods

-*TO-DO — to be detailed once finalized.
+*TODO — to be detailed once finalized.
 Planned outline:*

 1. Data acquisition and preprocessing (cloud masking, mosaicking, clipping to study area)
 2. Derivation of vegetation/stress indices (e.g. NDVI, NDMI) and/or use of pretrained foundation model embeddings
 3. Change detection / anomaly analysis relative to a pre-drought baseline
-4. Classification or regression to map dieback extent/severity
+4. Modelling of dieback extent/severity using approaches from the GeoAI toolbox introduced in Lecture 1 — candidates under consideration: **object detection**, **semantic segmentation**, or **pixel-wise regression**, depending on how the target variable is ultimately framed
 5. Validation against reference data
 6. Production of a final decision-support map

+*TODO: decide between object detection, semantic segmentation and pixel regression once the target variable is fixed (discrete dieback patches vs. per-pixel class vs. continuous stress score).*

 ---
 ## Repository structure